ncagle/DNS-over-HTTPS/curl-up-2018.md

 curl up is our annual curl conference and developers meetup.
 We talk and discuss everything and anything curl related.

+# Videos

+[Presentations from curl up 2018](https://curl.haxx.se/video/curlup-2018/) were recorded and are available.

 # April 14-15, 2018

 * Where: Stockholm, Sweden at [Goto 10](https://www.goto10.se/english/) - [map](https://goo.gl/maps/ZuG5Ew5J1z22)